ncsa/hydro_documentation/docs/source/user-guide/file-mgmt.rst

 Transferring Many Files or Large Files with Globus
 ---------------------------------------------------

 Globus is a web-based file transfer system that works in the background to move files between systems with **Globus Collections**.
-Hydro's Globus endpoint is called **NFI Hydro**.
-To transfer files to and from your directories using Globus, you will have to authenticate that endpoint, using your NCSA username, password, and NCSA Duo 2FA.
+Hydro's Globus endpoint is **NFI Hydro**.
+To transfer files to and from your directories using Globus, you need to authenticate that endpoint using your NCSA username, password, and NCSA Duo 2FA.

 One-time Setup
 ~~~~~~~~~~~~~~~~